YinHK-gameDev/unity-learn/scripting cheestsheet/camera/camera control.md

 When `t` = 1 return `b`. \
 When `t` = 0.5 returns the midpoint of `a` and `b`.

+> A common use for Lerp is to produce an effect over a fixed period of time.
+For example, to animate a button, fade the screen to black or move an object to a new position in a fixed amount of time.

 ### ref